TomHsiung/Reference/README.md

 > * Statistics
 > * ...

-# I appreciate the effort and work those colleagues have done to make our future better.
+# I appreciate the effort and work those colleagues have done, which makes the future of human better.

 ## Aristotle
 > Be a free thinker and don't accept everything you hear as truth.
 Be critical and evaluate what you believe in.